ShaunCurtis/Blazr.Demo.Components/Documents/The-Button-Click.md

     this.StateHasChanged();
 }
 ```
-It gets the result from the task, sets the `Counter` state and schedules another render [the details of which we have already covered above].
+It sets `currenCount` to the result from the task, sets the `Counter` state, and schedules another render [the details of which we have already covered above].

 ## Some Task Aways

 It's important to realise that a thread can only do one thing at once.
 It can't watch for something to happen while it's doing something else.

 When a method yields control in an `await`, whatever is being awaited is running on another thread.
-It must implement the `Awaitable` pattern and is responsible for assigning any value returned by the awaited method, setting the awaitable state and scheduling any registered continuations on the appropriate execution context.
+It must implement the `Awaitable` pattern and is responsible for:

+ - assigning any value returned by the awaited method,
+ - setting the awaitable state and
+ - scheduling any registered continuations on the appropriate execution context.

 The various incarnations of `Task` are the most common *awaitable* you will use.

 When a method yields control, it's finished.
 There's no black magic.
-If the Task it returns is *Not Complete*, it's just handed passed the buck for completing the job to someone else.
+If the Task it returns is *Not Completed*, it's passed the buck for completing the job to the process behind the Task.
+That process is running on another thread.